soyart/ali/ALI.md

 ## Key `chroot`

-A list of commands to be run during `arch-chroot` after some ainyi had set up the locales, system time, and other boring stuff
+A list of commands to be run during `arch-chroot` after some ALI installer had set up the locales, system time, and other boring stuff

 ## Key `postinstall`